Open-Source Client Portals Compared (2026)

 What is a white-label client portal?

 A white-label client portal is software you license from a vendor but brand entirely as your own — your logo, your domain, your colors, no visible vendor branding.
 From the client’s perspective it appears as a custom-built portal that’s part of your business.
-White-label is typically a paid tier feature on SaaS platforms, starting around $50–$200/month at the lowest meaningful tier.
+White-label is typically reserved for a higher subscription tier or custom contract.

 What is the downside of white-labeling services?